The price of good video conferencing is £675, but what is the price of none?

 This rise could be explained by Lancaster University Work Foundation, who in 2016 released predictions that 70% of UK organisations will see flexible working become their main way of working in 2020.
 Video conferencing offers an ideal way to physically connect employees across many different locations.

-So how will this happen?
-I think that one factor that is really transforming the video conferencing landscape is the wealth of online platforms that are becoming available.
+How will this happen?
+One factor that is really transforming the video conferencing landscape is the wealth of online platforms that are becoming available.
 These include Google Chromebox For Meetings which uses Google platforms such as Gmail and Hangouts that people are already familiar with, or can quickly get the hang of with no formal training.